Post-qualification

 Step 3: Admission ceremony (optional)

-Once the SRA approves your application, you're technically admitted to the roll — no ceremony required.
+Once the SRA approves your application, you're technically admitted to the roll.
+No ceremony is required.
 However, the Law Society holds periodic admission ceremonies at the Royal Courts of Justice in London where you can take an oath and mark the occasion formally.

 Ceremonies are popular but not mandatory.
 You can start using the title 'Solicitor' as soon as you receive your admission letter from the SRA.